top of page

 In Love

-Couples Counseling Pledge
+Our Couples Counseling Pledge

-Session Etiquette is simply about respecting your partner boundaries
+Couples Counseling Etiquette is simply about respecting your partner boundaries

-2. Emotional Grounding: Partners should try to ground themselves during the counseling session, as emotions may run high.( anger outburst are unacceptable and considered as verbal abuse).
+2. Emotional Grounding: Partners should try to ground themselves during the couples counseling session, as emotions may run high.( anger outburst are unacceptable and considered as verbal abuse).

 3. Use "I" Statements: Clients should use "I" statements and avoid blaming, fault-finding, excuses, or justifying their contributions to incidents.